Planning Magazine

 Tactics, which fall into two categories — heat mitigation and heat management — should be prioritized to maximize co-benefits, minimize tradeoffs, and avoid maladaptive strategies that provide short-term relief but worsen the problem in the long run, like highly inefficient air conditioners that increase electricity demand and greenhouse gas emissions.

-With that in mind, here are a few ideas to get you started.
+With that in mind, here are a few ideas from Planning for Urban Heat Resilience to get you started.

 Heat mitigation